20% Higher Employee Retention

 It ten short years, First Utility went from a start-up to being acquired by Shell’s New Energies division, playing its part in the transition to a lower carbon future.

-During its rapid growth and with large numbers of call centre staff, a key challenge for First Utility was employee retention.
+During its rapid growth and with large numbers of call centre staff, a key challenge for First Utility (rebranded to Shell Energy) was employee retention.
 Staff turnover was resulting in high recruitment and training costs, as well as making it harder to deliver an excellent customer experience.

-Following First Utility’s employee survey and based on our Say, Stay and Strive engagement model, we grouped employees into four quadrants:
+Following Shell Energy’s employee survey and based on our Say, Stay and Strive engagement model, we grouped employees into four quadrants: